 Since remote teams work and communicate on computers, their shared space is limited to their screens.
 To collaborate visually, some teams share their screens on video chat applications like Skype and Google Hangouts.
-The problem with this is that a viewer can only look at the shared screen but can’t interact with it and it only shows one person’s screen at a time (with the exception of ScreenHero that allows multiple users to navigate on one screen).
+The problem with this is that a viewer can only look at the shared screen but can’t interact with it and it only shows one person’s screen at a time.

 Some remote workers I spoke to prefer using real post-its and flip charts when they work (wherever that may be) and share their work with the team by taking pictures which they send by email or chat, or sometimes they even film themselves with a webcam as they do their visual thinking on paper or on a wall.
 However, a photo of sticky notes is too static to collaborate on as a team therefore defeating the purpose of using sticky notes, and a webcam has to be constantly adjusted in order to capture everything that is posted on a wall.

 What remote teams actually need are large-scale virtual spaces to use visual thinking together.
 Currently, there are very few online tools that replicate the experience that’s similar to what a real space would offer, like MURAL.

 One of these that does get close to what you’d get from a real space is MURAL, a cloud-based platform that runs on desktop browsers.
 It acts as a huge, zoomable wall on which users can use virtual sticky notes as well as add images, videos, arrows, labels, and text.
 All of these elements can be dragged, dropped and clustered, just like they would on a real wall.
 It allows multiple users to collaborate simultaneously and it includes templates for many typical design thinking exercises.